NashTech-Labs/kafka-unit-testing.g8/README.markdown

-A [Giter8][g8] template for Sample application of Kafka Producer and Consumer and its unit testing using Embedded Kafka.
+A [Giter8][g8] template for Sample application of Kafka Producer/Consumer API and its unit testing using Embedded Kafka.

 **KAFKA-UNIT-TESTING**